Evk1r0sp3m/Twitter/README.md

 ## Install:

+Install Node.js (https://nodejs.org/en/) and then run the following:

 	nmp init

 This will setup a Package.json file (It will ask you for name, version, description, main, etc.)